okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/concepts/data-binding.md

 > Note that an SVG group (tag `g`, which is a group of shapes) is considered a single area and is treated as such by Synoptic Panel.
 This section refers to the case where you have multiple areas that you want to link to the same data point.

-Since assigning the same `id` to multiple elements is not allowed by the SVG specification, you can use the `data-okviz-strong` attribute to force the binding of multiple areas to the same data point.
+Since assigning the same `id` to multiple elements is not allowed by the SVG specification, you can use the `data-okviz-strong` attribute to force the binding of multiple areas to the same data point or [Edit Map](./../features/edit-map.md#interaction-pane) with the editing tool.

 <todo>Example of code and screenshot</todo>